SELCHP Modern Slavery and Human Trafficking Statement

 Temporary labour & agency workers

-Veolia partners with two Contingent Labour Service Providers (CLSPs) to provide its agency and temporary worker requirements.
-The CLSPs are contractually required to ensure both they and their suppliers comply with the Modern Slavery Act.
+Veolia partners with a Contingent Labour Service Providers (CLSP) to meet temporary resource requirements.
+The CLSP is contractually required to ensure both they and their suppliers comply with the Modern Slavery Act.
 Veolia work with their CLSPs to enhance processes to increase their ability to detect potential cases of modern slavery.

-As noted above, Veolia’s commitment to prevent Modern Slavery is outlined in its Modern Slavery and
+As noted above, Veolia’s commitment to the prevention and detection of modern slavery is outlined in its Modern Slavery and Human Trafficking Policy and Supplier Charter.

 Training & Awareness within Veolia

-Modern Slavery eLearning was initially launched to all staff in 2019.
-The eLearning module contains a scored test in order to support the level of understanding following completion.
-It is part of the induction process for all new staff joining Veolia, and is actively promoted to all staff annually as part of the annual anti-slavery awareness campaign in October.
+Modern Slavery elearning is available to all staff.
+The elearning module provides an overview of modern slavery risks, statistics, and guidance on how to spot the signs and report concerns safely.
+It is part of the induction process for all new staff joining Veolia, and is actively promoted to all staff annually as part of the annual anti-slavery awareness campaign and it is targeted for mandatory completion by staff working in areas of the business considered to be more exposed to the risk of modern slavery.

 For operational staff, two types of posters are displayed across their operational sites, one relating to “spot the signs” is displayed in communal areas at sites and the second regarding “how to seek support for victims” is displayed in private areas.
 Both posters signpost their employees on how to raise concerns and to seek help.

-In December 2022 a new operational briefing was launched to operational managers for delivery to frontline teams.
+In December 2022 their new operational briefing was launched to operational managers for delivery to frontline teams during early 2023.
 The briefing provides clear signposting to their new Escalation Policy and Procedure.

 Face to Face training for their Human Resources and Risk and Assurance teams was delivered in November 2022.